Harin22/python-mini-projects/README.md

 - Explore python libraries
 - Strengthen logical thinking and scripting habits
 - Understand how to use Python’s built-in standard library efficiently
-- Practice modular programming and clean code habits
+- Practice programming and clean code habits
-- build the habbit of writting clean and production level code
+- build the habbit of writting production level code

 ---